-DraftKings and SBT were not required to document and test their internal controls over financial reporting nor was their management required to certify the effectiveness of their internal controls or have their respective auditors opine on the effectiveness of their internal control over financial reporting.
+DraftKings and SBT were not required to document and test their internal controls over financial reporting nor was their management required to certify the effectiveness of their internal controls and their auditors were not required to opine on the effectiveness of their internal control over financial reporting.
 Similarly, as an "emerging growth company," DEAC was exempt from the SEC's internal control reporting requirements.
 We may lose our emerging growth company status and become subject to the SEC's internal control over financial reporting management and auditor attestation requirements in the year in which we are deemed to be a large accelerated filer, which would occur once we are subject to Exchange Act reporting requirements for 12 months, have filed at least one SEC annual report and the market value of our common equity held by non-affiliates exceeds \$700 million as of the end of the prior fiscal year's second fiscal quarter.
 We will be subject to the SEC's internal control reporting and attestation requirements with respect to our annual report on Form 10-K for the year ending December 31, 2021.
-Additionally, our independent registered public accounting firm will be required to formally attest to the effectiveness of our internal controls over financial reporting commencing with our second annual report on Form 10-K (i.e. for the year ending December 31, 2021).
-We may not be able to complete our evaluation, testing and any required remediation in a timely fashion.
+Additionally, our independent registered public accounting firm will be required to formally attest to the effectiveness of our internal controls over financial reporting and any required remediation in a timely fashion.
 In addition, our current controls and any new controls that we develop may become inadequate because of poor design and changes in our business, including increased complexity resulting from any international expansion.
-Any failure to implement and maintain effective internal controls over financial reporting could adversely affect the results of assessments by our independent registered public accounting firm and their attestation reports.
+Any failure to implement and maintain effective internal controls over financial reporting counting firm and their attestation reports.